2026 · NinjaTrader 8

 How to read this map

 A blown session usually plays out across three layers in order: behavior shifts (entry pace doubles, stops widen, sizing escalates), the financial outcome moves against the trader, and finally the hard limit engages.
-Generation 1 catches the third layer.
-Generation 2 polishes the third layer.
-Generation 3 intercepts the first layer — the behavior — while the trader still has the option to step away.
+Generation 1 catches only the third layer, late.
+Generation 2 polishes that same late layer.
+Generation 3 — Meridian — is the only one that covers all three: it enforces the hard financial limits itself and adds interception at the first layer, the behavior, while the trader still has the option to step away.
+You do not run Meridian beside a risk tool; Meridian is the risk tool.

 Common questions